Welcome to Healthy Lifestyles Clinic

 First, we want to help you set the goals that you want to set.
 We know that you are more likely to reach your goals if you are invested in them and believe that you can actually do them.
 Here are some other important points about goals that actually work:

 Specific: Specific goals say exactly what you are going to do, how often, and how much.
 For example, “I am going to exercise more,” is not specific enough.
 Instead, “I am going to walk to get more exercise,” is a great and specific goal.

-Attainable: It is really, REALLY important that you set goals that you can accomplish.
-These may seem really small at first…. that’s fine!
-It would be better to say you will walk just ONE time each week and actually do it, than to say you will every day and not do it.
+Attainable: It is really, really important that you set goals that you can accomplish.
+These may seem really small at first and that’s fine.
+It would be better to say you will walk just one time each week and actually do it, than to say you will every day and not do it.